Getting started with our printed photography backdrops

 Even though the light is still strong in this image, the shadows are soft - not hard edged.
 This is a creative choice but harder light will naturally make it harder to control reflections.

-Shot with the Salt A1 paper photography backdrop
+Shot with the Salt photography backdrop

 • Adding black card to stop light hitting the backdrop where the light is strongest (also known as flags)